SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/about.md

 #### 4. Analyze file
 > This will analyze the selected text file which contains one or more TeamworkDeviceId's.
 #### 5. Update software
-> Schedules software updates based on the file analysis.
+> Schedules software updates on devices if applicable after file analysis.
 #### 6. Restart
 > Initiates a restart of all TeamworkDeviceId's within the selected text file.
 #### Q. Quit